alexs2112/TerminalHero/README.md

 - Actual ability animations
 - When there is a lot of text it goes by very quickly, maybe stagger it better with timing if multiple things happen at once?
   - Move the combat log to the top of the screen?
+- Position enemy sprites bottom aligned, so that we can have enemies bigger than 12x12 (bosses should be 16x16)

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)